StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 }
 ```
 <h3>Additionnal Informations<a name="infos"></a></h3>
 <h6>In the certificate of the signed js script, some interesting informations are present.
-The RSA public key was randomly generated and did not import directly.
+The RSA public key was randomly generated and didn't import directly.
 The certificate was issued on March 15, 2019, and uses "thawte, Inc." as the organization name.</h6>

 ```json
 ProviderType         : PROV_RSA_AES